FREE RESOURCE

 When the Church causes Trauma

-Historically, sad to say, the church has been the cause of trauma on many occasions.
+Sadly, the church has been the cause of trauma on many occasions.
 Unfortunately, time-and-again it has come to light that prominent leaders have misused their power, resulting in a lot of harm.
 I am deeply troubled by the harm caused.
 The church is meant to be a place where people can feel safe and grow into healed, healthy individuals, living life through Jesus in all its fullness (John 10:10).
 We, as Christians, are meant to shine brightly as a city set on a hill and be like salt in a broken world (Matthew 5:13-16).
 The church acts as a window to see what God is like and the Bible says that by our fruits the world will know who we are (Matthew 7:20), so we need to bear this in mind in all our actions.
-Media attention has inevitably homed in on the bad fruit of moral failures that we have recently learned about and sadly this has caused many to be sceptical of the church and to question God.
+Media attention has inevitably homed in on the bad fruit of moral failures that we have recently learned of and this has caused many to be sceptical of the church and to question God.
+Where there is no culture of feedback, controlling behaviour, favouritism, ghosting, and physical or sexual abuse are more likely to happen and have happened in churches across the globe over the years.

 But why does such trauma happen in churches or Christian communities?
 Simply put, we know that we live in a fallen world, where, as the Bible says, all have sinned and fallen short of the glory of God (Romans 3:23).
 Hurt people hurt people and any one of us is susceptible to temptation to fulfil our own needs rather than trust and obey God.
 Since the days of Adam, Eve, Cain and Abel, the same temptations have prompted moral failures.
 Most of these fall into the category of striving for fulfilment in either money, sex or power and are due to unmet needs.
 This of course is no excuse for bad behaviour.
 Thankfully we have a loving Saviour who is in the business of redeeming those who come to him in surrender and by God’s grace we can be saved from temptation and sin (Ephesians 2:20).
 However, each and everyone of us need to yield to the Holy Spirit’s refining work and be transformed by the renewal of our minds (Romans 12:1-2).